 C++ vfptr, vftable, virtual functions

-C++ compiler creates a hidden class member called virtual-pointer or in short vfptr when there are one or more virtual functions.
+C++ compiler creates a hidden class member called virtual-pointer or vfptr in short when there are one or more virtual functions.
 This vfptr is a pointer that points to a table of function pointers.
 This table is also created by compiler and called virtual function table or vftable.
 Each row of the vftable is a function pointer pointing to a corresponding virtual function.

 Base object vptr vtable: